Las Vegas sports travel guide

 Despite the vastness of the Strip and the ever-growing reach of the metropolitan area at large, the live sports scene is concentrated into two areas.

 T-Mobile Arena is also home to the Pac-12’s annual men’s college basketball tournament and frequently hosts mixed-martial events for the UFC.
-Allegiant Stadium will also serve as home to the UNLV Rebels football team and will host the annual Las Vegas Bowl, which will gain a higher stature in the college football bowl structure with its move to a more modern facility.
+Allegiant Stadium also serves as home to the UNLV Rebels football team and the annual Las Vegas Bowl, which has gained a higher stature in the college football bowl structure with its move to a more modern facility.

 The live sports options along the Strip don’t stop there.
-The WNBA’s Las Vegas Aces, who arrived in 2018, play at the 12,000-seat Mandalay Bay Events Center.
-Mandalay Bay is the southernmost major resort on the strip, located about a mile south of Tropicana Avenue.
+The WNBA’s Las Vegas Aces, who arrived in 2018, play at the 12,000-seat Michelob Ultra Arena.
+The facility is located at Mandalay Bay, the southernmost major resort on the Strip, about a mile south of Tropicana Avenue.